neondatabase/neon/docs/rfcs/016-user-and-database-management.md

 `CREATE ROLE ..
 WITH CREATEDB`
 Later we may add an option to manage it.

-*Q: Are we going to allow user to create new users and NOLIGIN roles to manage privileges?
+For now we do not allow clients to create new users and NOLIGIN roles to manage privileges. i.e. `CREATE ROLE ..
-*`CREATE ROLE ..
 WITH CREATEROLE`
+Let's postpone this until we got N feature requests about more complex roles management.

 ### CREATE DATABASE